kishan-beladiya/API/README.md

-This all API is for my personal projects.
+This all API is for my personal projects only.